A deeper look inside Batu Caves: What most tourists miss

 Climb the 272 colorful steps

 The first thing you’ll notice is the grand staircase leading up to the Temple Cave.
 You’ll be climbing 272 brightly painted steps that make for one of the most iconic photo ops in Malaysia.
-It’s a bit of a climb, especially in the heat, but completely worth it.
 You’ll spot colorful birds, playful monkeys, and the dramatic limestone cliffs that surround the area.

 See the Lord Murugan Statue